morstius/MassiveDiss/README.md

 #controls
-t - toggles the frustum culling on and off c - toggles the occlusion culling on and off m - toggles drawing methods, whether the triangles are filled or just outlined
+t - toggles the frustum culling on and off c - toggles the occlusion culling on and off m - toggles drawing methods, whether the triangles are filled or just outlined (this is just to see more of the scene and see how the objects are structured)

 w a s d - to move around
 q e - to change elevation